-A. Minimum size: Twelve inches (12")

-- There is no commercial possession limit for yellowtail flounder provided the vessel is fishing in State waters and does not have a Federal permit authorizing the commercial harvest of yellowtail flounder. - 2.
-Vessels in possession of a Federal permit authorizing the commercial harvest of yellowtail flounder in Federal waters may harvest, possess, or land yellowtail flounder in State waters in the amount equal to the Federal Regulations.
+- A. Minimum size: Thirteen inches (13"). - B. Fishing year: The recreational Yellowtail flounder fishery shall operate on a May 1 through April 30 fishing year. - C. Possession Limit: - 1.
+There is no recreational possession limit for Yellowtail flounder provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of Yellowtail flounder. - 2.
+Vessels in possession of a federal permit authorizing the recreational harvest of Yellowtail flounder in federal waters may harvest, possess, or land Yellowtail flounder in state waters in the amount equal to the federal regulations.